basedtheorem/nix-config/README.md

 #### Inherit

 ```
-# the line:
+# This line:
 inherit (a) x y;
 # is equivalent to:
 x = a.x; y = a.y;
 ```

 ```
-the snippet:
+This snippet:
 let
   inherit ({ x = 1; y = 2; }) x y;
 in [ x y ]